RuedigerMoeller/kontraktor/README.md

 ## What is kontraktor ?

 * A boilerplate free and consistent abstraction for asynchronous remote communication powered by a **distributed actor-model**
-* A **SPA WebApp platform** enabling Java to back modern SPA javascript client frameworks like React.js, Polymer.js, .. (transpilation, packaging, optimization).
+* One important application of this abstraction are **SPA WebApplications** enabling Java to back modern SPA javascript client frameworks like React.js, Polymer.js, .. (transpilation, packaging, optimization).
 Different to webpack/browserify etc. kontraktor does this on the fly (when running in prod mode) without an extra build step using pure java. [see IntrinsicReact example](https://github.com/RuedigerMoeller/InstrinsicReactJSX)
 * separates network transport (TCP, WebSockets, Http) and message encoding (fast-serialization, json, ..) from application code.
 * **asynchronous, non-blocking,high performance**
 * production proven